-We estimate expected credit losses for our residential mortgage loan portfolio using a probability of default/loss given default model.
-Significant inputs to this model include the loans' current performance, underlying collateral type, location, contractual life, LTV, and Debt to Income or FICO.
-The model projects losses using a two year reasonable and supportable forecast and then reverts over a three year period to market-wide historical loss experience.
+We estimate expected credit losses for our commercial and residential mortgage loan portfolios using a probability of default/loss given default model.
+Significant inputs to this model include, where applicable, the loans' current performance, underlying collateral type, location, contractual life, LTV, DSC and Debt to Income or FICO.
+The model projects losses using a two year reasonable and supportable forecast and then reverts over a three year period to marketwide historical loss experience.
 Changes in our allowance for expected credit losses on mortgage loans are recognized in Recognized gains and losses, net in the accompanying unaudited Condensed Consolidated Statements of Earnings.